 Do you know these lyrics to the Christmas Hymn, O Holy Night?

-Jesus gives us a law the covers over all these laws we’ll be reading in the Old Testament.
+Jesus gives us a law that covers all these laws we’ll be reading in the Old Testament.
 He tells us that all the law can be summed up with these two commandments: Love the Lord your God with all your heart and with all your soul and with all your mind, and you shall love your neighbor as yourself.

 All Old Testament laws come down to loving God and loving others.